becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 ## 6.4 Configure Customizer

 Here, my configuration differs from the one of HCL.
-HCL use the first ingress controller to separate traffic between standard an customizer traffic.
+HCL use the first ingress controller to separate traffic between standard and customizer traffic.
 This traffic is then send either directly to the backend or via the mw-proxy pod.
 In the HTTP Server of the backend, the traffic is then separated again between classic connections traffic and kubernetes traffic by using proxy rules.
 The kubernetes traffic is then send back to the kubernetes infrastructure into the cnx-ingress controller for further processing.

 In my network setup, the traffic is not forwarded to the external HTTP Server, it is directly send to the internal services mw-proxy or cnx-ingress-contrller.